waleska404/waleska404/README.md

 <h2> :book: About me</h2>

-- 🌱 I’m currently learning about pentesting and IA.
+- 🌱 I’m currently learning about mobile development.
 - 👯 I’m looking to collaborate on Open Source projects and participate in CTFs.

 <h2> 🤳 Connect with me</h2>